NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - Snapshots of encrypted volumes are encrypted automatically
 - Volumes restored from encrypted snapshots are encrypted automatically.
 - You can share snapshots, but only if they are unencrypted.
-  - Said snapshots can be shared with other AWS accoutns of made public
+  - Said snapshots can be shared with other AWS accounts of made public

 ## AMI Types